Quantum coherent microwave-optical transduction using high overtone bulk acoustic resonances: Conclusion

 \section{Conclusion}

-With this paper we propose a new type of transducer between the microwave and optical domains, harnessing the synergia between photonic integrated circuit and MEMS technology.
-The result of the theoretical analysis show that conversion efficiencies above $50\%$, the threshold required to use quantum error correction techniques that would enable the conversion of microwave qubit in the optical domain, is within reach of the current technology \cite{fu2020ground}.
-We furthermore tried to clarify the approach that has to be taken when assessing the performances of devices including several quantum modes.
+With this paper we propose a new type of transducer to convert travelling photons between the microwave and optical domains, harnessing the synergy between photonic integrated circuit and MEMS technologies that are fully compatible with high-yield wafer-scale manufacturing.
+The results of the theoretical analysis show that conversion efficiencies above $50\%$, the threshold required to apply quantum error correction techniques over the microwave-optical link, will soon be within reach \cite{fu2020ground}.
+We furthermore presented a general method to solve the dynamics of a multipartite quantum system in order to assess its performance as mode converter.
+While significant optical power is still required to reach the maximal internal conversion efficiency, improvements in the electromechanical coupling can easily be achieved by using materials with stronger piezoelectric behaviour, such as \ch{ScAlN} or even \ch{LiNbO3}.
+Nevertheless, this transducer could readily be used even with power much lower than what is required for maximizing the conversion efficiency, for example, for generating entangled pairs of microwave and optical photons, or for amplifying weak microwave signals that would be read out with a photodetector.